tvox15/wordpress-mysql-rest-api/README.md

-# wordpress-mysql-rest-api
+# wordpress-mysql-rest-api (PHP, MySQL, HTML, CSS, Javascript, Jquery)
-A REST API for a custom-implemented wordpress search bar (Completed 1/22/2021 A client asked me to create Add, Edit, Delete, and search bar for his data and implement it on a Wordpress site.
+A REST API for a custom-implemented wordpress search bar (Completed 1/22/2021)

+A client asked me to create Add, Edit, Delete, and search bar for his data and implement it on a Wordpress site.

-The add, edit, and delete functions are hidden behind a password field (Instead of a session-bassed authentication system)
+The add, edit, and delete functions are hidden behind a password field (Instead of a session-bassed authentication system).

+The search bar is open for anyone to use.
+I have added images in the images folder for easy viewing of each page.

+# CSS
+It is 100% custom CSS.
+Jquery is used for changing the filters and subfilters and displaying error messages

+# Security
+I use PDO prepared statements

 # Wordpress Pages
 There are 4 pages: